esheridan1/esheridan1/README.md

 - 👋 Hi, I’m @esheridan1
 - 👀 I’m interested in all things TECH.
 - 🌱 I’m currently learning Python.
 I have some high level development experience but learning Python is going to be a new challenge for me.
 Hopefully not too dificult.
-- 💞️ I’m looking to collaborate on any Python nuggets of inofrmation
+- 💞️ I’m looking to collaborate on any Python nuggets of information
 - 📫 How to reach me rh76ta@gmail.com

 <!---